 This reconstructed vessel was found on the Peace Bridge site in Fort Erie, ON.
 The vessel was radiocarbon-dated to AD 675 and, based on analysis of the carbonized food debris encrusted on the interior surface of the vessel, the pot was likely used to cook fish stew or soup.
 Some of the food debris was determined to be fresh and some of it had obviously been in the pot for a long period of time.
 The bones of the fish that had been in the pot for some time were almost completely leached.

-Based on the food debris findings, journalist Mike Vogel and Beverly Hill teamed up to recreate the soup, which would then be passed on to the Aboriginal Culinary Course at Niagara College.
+Based on the food debris findings, journalist Mike Vogel and Beverly Hill teamed up to recreate the soup, which would then be passed on to the Indigenous Culinary Course at Niagara College.

 And so, in 1998, an event was held that was sponsored by the Greater Fort Erie Chamber of Commerce and the Fort Erie Native Friendship Centre, and over 100 people were able to share the meal that had been cooked and lost the day the vessel collapsed in a hot ember fire, 1300 years previously.